 The Wellington has 112 seats and standing room for a further 38.

 A TV screen either side allows you to have visual tributes during the service.
-A state of the art sound system has been installed to compliment any chosen music.
+A state of the art sound system has been installed to complement any chosen music.
+A hand held radio microphone is available for the person conducting the service should they wish to move around.
 There is no organ in the Wellington.

 A choice of translucent voiles or thick green curtains can be used at the committal stage of the service.